Proposed United States acquisition of Greenland: First presidency

 Krarup said that Greenlanders were also angry at Denmark for discussing Greenland without them.
 While Trump needed to "change [his] attitude", Krarup hoped that the president's interest would change the island's political situation.
-Among Greenlandic politicians, Folketing MP Aaja Chemnitz Larsen said that the Danish government was already treating her island differently because of Trump.
+Among Greenlandic politicians, Folketing MP Aaja Chemnitz said that the Danish government was already treating her island differently because of Trump.
 Frederiksen's "Greenland is not Danish.
 Greenland is Greenlandic" statement was, Gad said, the first time a Danish prime minister said that the island had some control over foreign or security issues.
 Pele Broberg of Partii Naleraq stated that with the American willingness to replace the Danish subsidy, Greenland had an alternative to Danish disinterest in Greenlandic independence.
 While rejecting a purchase he said that Denmark was not better than the United States, which already can do what it wants in Greenland.
 He proposed that the island begin the process in Danish law of becoming independent, and negotiate directly with the United States for American military and financial support.
 Steen Lynge of the Democrats agreed, stating that Greenland should use Trump's offer to become independent of the Danish subsidy.

 Greenland's finance minister Vittus Qujaukitsoq (pictured) was accused by Danish MP Søren Espersen of bypassing Denmark and engaging in secret negotiations with U.S. officials over the future of the island.

 Tillie Martinussen of the Cooperation Party disagreed with replacing the Danish subsidy with another country's, and warned of risks to the island's education and health care with a United States affiliation.
 Describing Broberg's proposal as inappropriate, Siumut stated that Greenland needed to become independent without any subsidy, and that the island should cooperate more with Denmark and the United States.
 The Atassut Party said that remaining within the Danish Kingdom was preferable, with the subsidy, other Danish assistance, and Folketing representation among benefits Greenland would lose with an American affiliation.
 Søren Espersen of the Danish People's Party called Broberg naive for wanting to leave the kingdom, stating that "the United States will swallow Greenland in a single mouthful" after independence and would not replace the Danish subsidy.
 Former foreign minister Martin Lidegaard of the Danish Social Liberal Party also advised against Greenland negotiating for an American subsidy, as "the United States is not a type of nation that gives something for free".
 Aqqaluk Lynge—former head of the Inuit Circumpolar Conference—opposed affiliating with the United States, describing the offer as an attack on Danish sovereignty and Greenlandic independence.